-The Company will select the most qualified applicant based on the requirements of the position and the needs of the business.
-In the case of equally qualified candidates, the most senior candidate will be selected.
+For Mechanic openings, the Company will select the most qualified applicant based on the requirements of the position and the needs of the business.

 New employees in a classification may be assigned to any shift on a temporary basis for up to 60 days.